rockset/rockset-js/packages/cli/README.md

 OPTIONS
   -h, --help                                                                    show CLI help

-  -l, --lambda=lambda                                                           The qualified name of the lambda to
+  -l, --lambda=lambda                                                           the qualified name of the lambda to
                                                                                 deploy

-  -t, --tag= Specify a tag name to be applied to these Query Lambda versions.
+  -t, --tag=specify a tag name to be applied to deployed Query Lambda versions

-  -w, --workspace=workspace                                                     The qualified name of the workspace to
+  -w, --workspace=workspace                                                     the qualified name of the workspace to
                                                                                 deploy

-  --dryRun                                                                      If this flag is set, the tool will print
-                                                                                out the names of the Query Lambdas it would deploy and return
+  --dryRun                                                                      print out the names of the Query Lambdas
+                                                                                that would be deployed and return

-  --failOnMissingWorkspace                                                      If a workspace does not exist in the
+  --failOnMissingWorkspace                                                      if a workspace does not exist in the
                                                                                 remote, the deploy will fail instead of creating one

 DESCRIPTION
-  Deploy Query Lambda entities to Rockset from your local project.

-  If a workspace parameter is passed, only that workspace will be deployed.
+  If a workspace parameter is passed, only Query Lambdas in that workspace will be deployed.
-  If a lambda parameter is passed, only that lambda will be deployed.
+  If a lambda parameter is passed, only that Query Lambda will be deployed.
-  These two parameters are mutually exclusive, only one may be passed.
 ```

 _See code: [src/commands/local/deploy.ts](./src/commands/local/deploy.ts)_

 ## `rockset local:download`

-Download Query Lambda entities from Rockset to your local project.
+download Query Lambda entities from Rockset to your local project

 ```
 USAGE
   $ rockset local:download

 OPTIONS
-  -h, --help                                                                              show CLI help -t, --tag=Specify a value to download all Query Lambda versions tagged with this tag.
+  -h, --help            show CLI help
-          Query Lambdas that do not have a version with this tag name will be skipped.

-  -y, --yes                                                                               Bypass the safety checks, and
-                                                                                          automatically engage in
+  -t, --tag=production  only download Query Lambda versions marked with this tag -y, --yes             bypass the safety checks, and automatically engage in dangerous actions
-                                                                                          dangerous actions.

-DESCRIPTION
-  Download Query Lambda entities from Rockset to your local project.
 ```

 _See code: [src/commands/local/download.ts](./src/commands/local/download.ts)_

 ## `rockset local:init`

-Initialize your project.
+initialize your project with a [32mrockset.config.json[39m file.

 ```
 USAGE